 Companies can get error-free reports by installing ERP software, and by analyzing the reports, they can identify their mistakes and reduce product recalls while manufacturing and managing the supply chain properly.

-Product Recall Management with ERP: A Strategic Approach
+Product Recall Management with Process Manufacturing ERP: A Strategic Approach

 Every company has a different strategy for increasing sales and attracting new customers to buy their products.